Scientific Committee

 Shelly Jones

-PhD and English Professor at Suny Delhi
+PhD and Professor of English at SUNY Delhi

 -